What is Scotch whisky, where and how is produced and which are the best producing countries?

 How is Scotch produced?

 Now we move on to the distillation process.
 We will examine the distillation of Scotch whisky.
-Distillation is the process by which, through heat, the volatile substances are separated from a fermented barley malt must be called wash.
-But before moving on to distillation, let’s take a step back and let’s uncork a beer!
+Distillation is the process by which, through heat, the volatile substances are separated from a fermented barley malt, which is called wash.
+But before moving on to distillation, let’s take a step back and uncork a beer!

 How is Scotch whisky mash made?

 First of all, we’ll start with barley, which is malted and turns into malt.
-In practice, it gets soaked in water and starts to germinate and sprout: the process lasts at least 12 days.
-Starch is transformed into sugar: essential for triggering fermentation.
+In practice, it gets soaked in water and starts to germinate and sprout; the process lasts at least 12 days.
+Starch is transformed into sugar, which is essential for triggering fermentation.

-At this point, the malt is dried, or rather smoked, with an oven called kiln, a process also used for beers.
-Only that in Scotland and Ireland there are crazy quantities of peat and therefore the question arises.
+At this point, the malt is dried, or rather smoked, in an oven called a kiln, a process also used for beer.
+Only that there is an abundance of peat in Scotland and Ireland, so the question arises.

 What is peat?

-To put it quickly, peat is a fossil fuel, remains of plants and moss that have slowly decomposed and compacted over the centuries, creating layers upon layers.
-A sort of unburned coal that is dried and used to feed heating fires, but above all to smoke malt.
-Its calorific value is not very high and is inefficient, but it is cheaper than wood and is easily found in many parts of Scotland.
+a sort of unburned coal that is dried and used to feed heating fires, but above all to smoke malt.
+Its calorific value is not very high, and it is inefficient, but it is cheaper than wood and is easily found in many parts of Scotland.

 How is peated whisky made?

-Once the malt is ready, you grind it to obtain a malted flour, called grist.
+Once the malt is ready, you grind it to obtain malted flour, called grist.

 What is mashing?

 Now let’s move on to mashing, where hot water is added to the malt to trigger the fermentation of sugars.
-And in this way, we arrived at the wort.
+And in this way, we arrived at the conclusion.

 Thanks to the addition of selected yeasts, the wort ferments and transforms sugar into alcohol, a process as old as the world.
-The wort is now called wash, and yes, it is a beer!
-Yes, the mechanism is practically the same, not by chance, many great whiskey-producing countries are also excellent brewers.
+The wort is now called wash, and yes, it is beer!

 Whisky’s distillation